Leaving ADDIE for SAM

 Work Backwards

-After learning experiences have been designed to assure readiness of learners to perform the most challenging skills, design backs up to consider what preparation to learners need to be ready to engage in that final learning experience.
-The happy discovery is often that components of that final learning experience can be broken out and reused a preparatory or “part task” learning experiences.
+After learning experiences have been designed to ensure the readiness of learners to perform the most challenging skills, the design backs up to consider what preparation to learners need to be ready to engage in that final learning experience.
+The happy discovery is often that component of that final learning experience that can be broken out and reused as a preparatory or “part-task” learning experience.
 Reusable components save time and money as well as provide design consistency.
 It’s a win on many fronts.

 Ask Why Shouldn’t We Do This?